sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-upload-logs/cp-mobile-dev-kit-upload-logs.md

 >You can find more details about [Uploading and Viewing Client Logs](https://help.sap.com/doc/f53c64b93e5140918d676b927a3cd65b/Cloud/en-US/docs-en/guides/features/logging/admin/client-logs.html).

-**Congratulations!** You have successfully uploaded client logs to SAP Cloud Platform Mobile Services and you are now all set to [Extend an MDK App with Customer Orders](cp-mobile-dev-kit-customer-order).

 [VALIDATE_1]
 [ACCORDION-END]

+---

+Congratulations, you have successfully uploaded client logs to SAP Cloud Platform Mobile Services and you are now all set to [Extend an MDK App with Customer Orders](cp-mobile-dev-kit-customer-order).

 ---